gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

       kubernetesVersion: false
 ```

-The `Shoot` specification refers a Kubernetes version that has an `expirationDate`.
+The shoot cluster specification refers a Kubernetes version that has an `expirationDate`.
 In the maintenance window on `2019-04-14`, the Kubernetes version of the shoot cluster is updated to `1.11.10`, which is the highest patch version of minor target version `1.11` that follows source version `1.10`.

 ### Automatic Update from Expired Machine Image Version